essc/clp_foss4g_workshop/source/qgis_install.rst

 .. note::
    The screen-shots provided is the install process under Windows XP.
 It is assumed that you have administrative privilege in your system.
 The process is similar to later versions of Windows.
 However, there maybe occasions that you will be prompted to provide administrative account details.
 To run the installer as administrator, `right-click` the installer and choose `Run as administrator`.

 1. Download the QGIS installer from the QGIS download page link given above.

-* QGIS 1.8.0 Standalone Installer - :file:`QGIS-OSGeo4W-1.8.0-2-Setup.exe`

 2. Double-click the downloaded installer file.
 Click :guilabel:`Next`.